-A closed terrarium can actually be a self-contained ecosystem, where sunlight evaporates the water within during the day, and at night the water cools and runs back to the bottom, just like the earth’s water cycle.
+A closed terrarium can actually be a self-contained ecosystem, where sunlight evaporates the water within during the day, and at night the water cools and runs back to the bottom, just like the Earth’s water cycle.

 The trick to creating a good terrarium is all in the layers.
 At the bottom you will want a layer of small stones or gravel.
 This creates drainage to make sure your plants aren’t sitting in stagnant water.

 You can do as many as you like, but just make sure it’s not too crowded, and that the foliage isn’t touching the glass.
-Start with the larger plants and then the smaller.
-You may need some long tweezers or something like it (chopsticks can work great too.
+Start with the larger plants and then add the smaller ones.
+You may need some long tweezers or something like chopsticks can work great too.

 Terrariums work best when they look like a miniature world of their own.
-Adding mosses, bits of wood, perhaps a couple of decorative stones and such will make it look like it’s own little landscape.
+Adding mosses, bits of wood, perhaps a couple of decorative stones and such will make it look like its own little landscape.
 Some people even add little figures for a real novel effect!

 Look after your terrarium by not placing it in direct sunlight or near a radiator because the plants will burn up.
 You want a bright position with plenty of indirect light.
 For closed containers, the moisture should recycle but just keep an eye on it so that it doesn’t need topping up.

 Open containers should be treated like any other houseplant, but it’s a good idea to spray water rather than pouring because it gives you more control.